zarpafantasma/corpus_rythmos/I- Scientific_Papers/002-en_US-Scale_Clock_Geometry.md

 - Finite-window bias from drift/curvature is $`O(\varepsilon h)`$; manage with binning and changepoints.

-- The **collapse statistic** is a specification test: it tends to 0 under the RTM model and stays positive with non-power curvature—even with measurement error.
+- The **collapse statistic** is a specification test: it tends to 0 under the RTM model and stays positive with non-power curvature, even with measurement error.

 - Publish **uncertainty, collapse diagnostics, and heterogeneity**; when fusion heterogeneity is high, prefer family-wise slopes over a single index.